kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 unit cells.
 This information is enough to make the infinite, translationally invariant system needed for band structure calculations.

-In contrast to previous usage however, you have to *finalize* the lead.
-A finalized lead has a method/attribute `~kwant.system.InfiniteSystem.energies`
+In the previous examples `~kwant.builder.Builder` instances like the one created above were attached as leads to the ``Builder`` instance of the scattering region and the latter was finalized.
+The thus created system contained implicitly finalized versions of the attached leads.
+But now we are working with a single lead and there is no scattering region.
+So we have to finalized the ``Builder`` of our sole lead explicitly.

-***CHANGE [once energies is in its own band structure module] *** that allows to compute the eigenenergies of the translational invariant system for a given momentum `k`.
-Computing these eigenenergies for different momenta `k` then yields the bandstructure:
+That finalized lead is then passed as to `kwant.physics.Bands`.
+This creates an object that behaves just like a function: when called with a momentum ``k`` as parameter it returns the eigenenergies of the translational invariant system for that momentum.
+Computing these eigenenergies for a range of momenta then yields the bandstructure:

 .. literalinclude:: 3-band_structure.py
     :start-after: #HIDDEN_BEGIN_pejz